punctualabstract/titlenova-api-docs/auth/roles.rst

         "role_count": 1
     }

-And to determine what fields are available for the ``roles`` resources, use the following request:
+And to determine what fields are available for the ``roles`` resource, use the following request:

 .. code-block:: bash